quorumcontrol/tupelo-docs/docs/whitepaper.md

 To illustrate this data structure, we will take a look at a couple of transactions, starting very simply, then moving to slightly more complex.

-#### Figure 1 - A simple transition ####
+##### Figure 1 - A simple transition ####

-In Figure 1, We can see that there was an empty tree, we played the SET_DATA transaction on the tree and ended up with a new tip for the tree and a new entry in our chain.
+In Figure 1, We can see that there was an empty tree, we played the $$SET\_DATA$$ transaction on the tree and ended up with a new tip for the tree and a new entry in our chain.
 This is the simplest possible scenario, where the “tree” is actually just a single node and we are just setting data on the root node.
 The result is a data structure of the combination of a 1 node chain and a 1 node tree.

-#### Figure 2 - Two new transaction types ####
+##### Figure 2 - Two new transaction types ####

 In Figure 2, there are two separate transactions taking place on the Chain Tree created in Figure 1.
-The State Machine acting on this Chain Tree knows how to handle an ADD_AUTHENTICATION and it does so by adding a link to the Authentications on the root node to a list of authentications and appending this entry to that list (in this case: an empty set).
-Next, we play a RM_AUTHENTICATION transaction on the Chain Tree which removes the node created by the ADD_AUTHENTICATION.
+The State Machine acting on this Chain Tree knows how to handle an $$ADD\_AUTHENTICATION$$ and it does so by adding a link to the Authentications on the root node to a list of authentications and appending this entry to that list (in this case: an empty set).
+Next, we play a $$RM\_AUTHENTICATION$$ transaction on the Chain Tree which removes the node created by the $$ADD\_AUTHENTICATION$$.
 Playing the chain on the right will always result in the same tree created on the left.
 The tip of the Chain Tree is created by hashing the root node.
 This allows for a content-addressable tree of unlimited size to be signed by a single hash value.

 ## Actors

 Every actor in the system (both identities and assets) may have one or many Chain Tree(s).
 Actors create a new, global, Chain Tree by creating a new public/private secp256k1 key-pair.
 The Chain Tree’s ID is a DID derived from the ethereum-style address of the public key (created the same way that Ethereum creates addresses based on public keys).
-An example Chain Tree DID is: did:tupelo:0xDD4f79D433FC132dc22e662F25B5D46fADFfa16.
+An example Chain Tree DID is: `did:tupelo:0xDD4f79D433FC132dc22e662F25B5D46fADFfa16`.
 Before any transactions have been played on the Chain Tree, the Chain Tree is in the genesis state.
 The owner of a genesis Chain Tree is the holder of the private key that corresponds to the address in the Chain Id.

 Ownership of a Chain Tree may be changed by adding public keys to a system-defined path in the tree.
 In the case of this system the path /\_tupelo/authorizations should contain a set of links to public keys.
 If /\_tupelo/authorizations is defined on the Chain Tree then this ownership overrides the keypair used to create the Chain Tree.

 Only the owner(s) of a Chain Tree may create new transactions on a Chain Tree.
 The tip of a Chain Tree refers to the hash of the root node of the current state of a Chain Tree (a Chain Tree with all transactions applied).

 Transactions are arbitrary mutations of state.
 The client and Notary Group must agree on the process of mutating state through named transactions.
 The initial release will include the following transactions:
-  * SET_DATA
+  * $$SET\_DATA$$
-  * SET_OWNERSHIP
+  * $$SET\_OWNERSHIP$$
-  * ESTABLISH_COIN
+  * $$ESTABLISH\_COIN$$
-  * MINT_COIN
+  * $$MINT\_COIN$$
-  * SEND_COIN
+  * $$SEND\_COIN$$
-  * RECEIVE_COIN
+  * $$RECEIVE\_COIN$$

 Later, we will discuss how user-defined transactions can be used to expand the system in a manner similar to smart-contracts on other DLT systems.